uvilchis/loco-mobile/README.md

 * See complaints for many of the main routes and stations!
 * Keep track of your favorites!
 * Quickly see problems with  with the new map feature!

+## What to look forward to
+* Subscribe to a route and station to get notifications when problems arise